 - Improved customer experience

-Real-time billing and online charging systems provide customers with up-to-the-minute information on their usage and charges, which improves their overall customer experience. - Increased revenue
+Converged BSS and Online Charging Systems (OCS) provide customers with up-to-the-minute information on their usage and charges, which improves their overall customer experience. - Increased revenue

-By implementing real-time billing and online charging systems, CSPs can monetize new services and use cases enabled by 5G technology, such as IoT and edge computing. - Enhanced flexibility
+By implementing Converged BSS and OCS, CSPs can monetize new services and use cases enabled by 5G technology, such as IoT and edge computing. - Enhanced flexibility

-Real-time billing and online charging systems allow CSPs to quickly and easily launch new services and pricing plans, which can help them stay competitive in the market. - Improved efficiency
+Converged BSS and Online Charging Systems (OCS) allow CSPs to quickly and easily launch new services and pricing plans, which can help them stay competitive in the market. - Improved efficiency

-Real-time billing and online charging systems can automate many processes involved in billing and charging, reducing administrative costs and improving overall efficiency. - Better control over revenue
+Converged BSS and OCSs can automate many processes involved in billing and charging, reducing administrative costs and improving overall efficiency. - Better control over revenue

-Real-time billing and online charging systems provide CSPs with detailed usage and revenue data, which can help them better understand customer behavior and optimize their revenue streams.
+Converged BSS and Online Charging Systems (OCS) provide CSPs with detailed usage and revenue data, which can help them better understand customer behavior and optimize their revenue streams.

 For example, a service provider could offer a low-latency gaming service in one area and a high-speed video streaming service in another.